 - Soften the butter and bring the eggs to room temperature.

-- Make your own buttermilk by mixing 1/2 cup milk with 1 1/2 teaspoons lemon juice.
-Let it sit for 5 minutes then proceed with the rest of the recipe.
+- Make your own buttermilk by mixing 1/2 cup of milk with 1 1/2 teaspoons of lemon juice.
+Let it sit for 5 minutes, then proceed with the rest of the recipe.

 - Do not overmix the batter.
 Mix just until incorporated.

-- These muffins are equally delicious with blueberries and raspberries.
-Try adding a little bit of chocolate chips to the batter for an over the top taste treat.
+- These muffins are equally delicious, with blueberries and raspberries.
+Try adding a few chocolate chips to the batter for an over-the-top taste treat.

-- Because of the fresh strawberries in the muffins store in an airtight container in the refrigerator for up to 4 days.
-Reheat in the stove wrapped in an aluminum foil tent or in the microwave at a reduced power.
+- With the fresh strawberries in the muffins, store them in an airtight container in the refrigerator for up to 4 days.
+Reheat in the stove wrapped in an aluminum foil tent or in the microwave at reduced power.

 - Freeze in an airtight container or freezer bag for up to 3 months.
 Thaw in the refrigerator overnight.